Skip to main content

 • grinding

-Players find the grinding aspect of the game to be a double-edged sword; while the initial micromanagement and strategic depth can be engaging, it often devolves into tedium and boredom after extended play.
-The repetitive nature of managing a sprawling galactic empire, coupled with frustrating AI interactions and lengthy turn cycles, can make the experience feel more like a chore than enjoyable gameplay.
-Despite these drawbacks, some players appreciate the complexity and depth that comes with the micromanagement, especially if they enjoy that style of gameplay.
+Players find the grinding aspect of the game to be a double-edged sword; while the initial micromanagement and strategic depth can be engaging, it often devolves into tedium and boredom as the game progresses.
+The extensive turn count and repetitive tasks, such as managing colonies and dealing with AI interactions, can make the experience feel more like work than fun, especially in the later stages.
+Despite these drawbacks, some players appreciate the complexity and depth of the gameplay, particularly if they enjoy detailed management.

-• “Game goes from interesting to tedious and then off into boredom in about an hour or two's worth of play.”
+• “The game goes from interesting to tedious and then off into boredom in about an hour or two's worth of play.”

 • “However, there are several tedious features.”